-Students will be required to complete one of three immersive activities - Undergraduate Research, Internship, or Extended Service Learning.
+Students will be required to complete one immersive experience that serves to put their honors education in practice towards the bettering of society.
+Students can choose from the following opportunities to complete the requirement: Undergraduate Research, Internship, or Extended Service Learning.
 Students will apply to the office to receive credit for their experience.
-Undergraduate Research should be able to qualify the student for Summa Cum Laude graduation requirements.
+Undergraduate Research should include the presentation of the research at conferences or the VWU Undergraduate Research Syposium (projects for the HON 480 capstone course are ineligible to apply for this requirement).
 Internships can be through a major, paid or unpaid, or accomplished outside of credit bearing courses.
 Service Learning projects should meet the demands of service learning as established by the Wesleyan Engaged Office.
 Many BHC students have and often will undertake all three, but only one is required to graduate.